 Your doctor or dentist is likely to ask you to follow a strict program or oral hygiene to reduce the risk of tooth decay associated with dry mouth.
 He/she may suggest any or all of the following measures:

 - BRUSH – your teeth after every meal.

-- RINSE – the mouth several times a day with a salt water solution or a sodium bicarbonate and water solution.
+- RINSE – the mouth several times a day with a saltwater solution of sodium bicarbonate and water solution.
 Ask your dentist/assistant for the exact amounts to mix.

 - FLOSS – between the teeth before bedtime.

 - APPLY – stannous fluoride.
-Use a 0.4%. stannous fluoride gel once daily or according to your dentist instructions.
+Use 0.4%. stannous fluoride gel once daily or according to your dentist’s instructions.